• ECTS

 Objectives

-- To know the biology of parasitic and symbiotic interactions (diversity, morpho-anat-physio related to the interaction)
+- Knowledge of the biology of parasitic and symbiotic interactions (diversity, morpho-anat-physio in relation to the interaction)

-- Know the life cycles of fundamental symbiotic and parasitic organisms including the concepts of promotion and manipulation
+- Knowledge of the life cycles of fundamental symbiotic and parasitic organisms, including the concepts of promotion and manipulation

-- Interactions and evolution (symbionts as drivers of evolution, evolution of symbiotic interactions, co-evolution, co-adaptations, co-specifications, Red Queen).
+- Interactions and evolution (symbionts as drivers of evolution, evolution of symbiotic interactions, co-evolution, co-adaptations, co-specifications, Queen Red).

 Read more